Professor-G/MicroLIA/README.md

 # Creating Training Data & Constructing Models

 The **simulate** module contains the framework necessary for simulating all individual classes.
 For simulating a complete training set, we’ve simplified the process by including all necessary steps within the **create_training** module.
 The ‘hard’ part is aggregating the necessary timestamps you expect the survey to measure in.
 These can be simulated, or be derived from real lightcurves if the survey is already underway.
 In this example we will assume a year-long survey with daily cadence, hence only one timestamp for which to simulate our classes.
-We will also assume the survey has limiting magnitudes of 15 and 20, and as I don’t know the noise model of this imaginary survey, we will default to applying a Gaussian model.
+We will also assume the survey has limiting magnitudes of 15 and 20, and as I don’t know the noise model of this imaginary survey, we will default to applying a Gaussian model — although the **noise_models** module contains a function for creating your own.
 Now, let’s simulate 500 of each class:

 ```
 from LIA import training_set

 time=[]
 time.append(range(0,366,1))
-training_set.create(time, min_base = 15, max_base=20, noise=None, n_class=500)
+training_set.create(time, min_mag=15, max_mag=20, noise=None, n_class=500)
 ```

 This function will output a FITS file titled ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number.
 It will also save two text files with labeled classes as well corresponding ID.
 The file titled ‘all_features’ contains all 47 statistical values, and the other titled ‘pca_features’ contains only the principal components with class label.
 We need the two text files to construct the required models.